 Funds may be used for such activities as exploratory research initiatives, planning workshops, faculty exchanges, the formation of collaborative networks, and engagement with students via guest lectures or master classes.
 Applications that incorporate research mobility for PhD students are encouraged.

-The RDF is open only to academic staff at WUN member universities.
+The RDF is open only to academic staff at WUN partner universities.

 Projects should engage at least three member universities, in at least two countries.
 Projects that engage newer members of WUN (University College Dublin, Tecnológico de Monterrey, and Universidade Federal de Minas Gerais) are especially encouraged.